 Figure 1: Field regions for an antenna (Wikipedia)

-Hypothetical mechanism of remote neural monitoring: a static magnetic field can be created at a specific location using an ELF wave etc.
+Hypothetical mechanism of remote neural monitoring: a static magnetic field can be created at a specific location using an ELF wave etc. to enhance phenomena (also the power grid of 50/60 Hz can act as an antenna that picks up and reradiates an ELF wave in a building)

 Electromagnetic radiation with a wavelength of at least one order of magnitude longer than the dimensions of the human body creates a field behaviour inside the body which corresponds to a near-zone reactive field and which is quasi-static in nature (ICNIRP 2009 e-page 62).
 Given that the maximal length of the human body is 2 m, the above would refer to electromagnetic waves with a wavelength of at least 20 m (cf. 20-meter band or 14-MHz band) or a frequency which is lower than 14 MHz.
 The electric and magnetic fields are considered to be decoupled and to act separately and additively in the tissue medium (Lin et al 1973; Lin 2000b; 2007, cited by ICNIRP 2009).
 The induced fields can be calculated by combining the quasi-static electric and magnetic solution of the electromagnetic field theory.
 In other words, the general exposure to EM fields can be determined by superpositions of the results obtained separately.